Debt-to-Income Ratio Explained (DTI)

 What is the difference between DTI limits for automated versus manual underwriting?

 Automated underwriting systems (like Fannie Mae's Desktop Underwriter or FHA's TOTAL Scorecard) evaluate the entire borrower profile holistically and can approve loans at higher DTI ratios than manual underwriting allows.
 A conventional loan manually underwritten is typically limited to 36-43% back-end DTI depending on compensating factors, while DU may approve up to 50%.
-FHA manual underwriting caps at 43% without compensating factors or 50% with them, while the TOTAL Scorecard may approve up to 57%.
+FHA manual underwriting caps at 43% without compensating factors or 50% with them, Fannie Mae's Desktop Underwriter may approve conventional loans with back-end DTI ratios up to 50% based on the overall risk profile (Selling Guide B3-6-02), while FHA's TOTAL Scorecard may approve back-end ratios up to 57%

 Does my spouse's debt count if they are not on the loan?